Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 "Tora think this not nice place."

 Rex: "Is that how we're gonna end up?"
+Digested?

 Nia: "Hey, Rex!
 Don't jinx us!"

-Dromarch: "Everyone.
+Dromarch suggested their urgent task of survival, "Everyone.
 Shouldn't we try to get out of here?
 If I recall, the Urayans live towards the beast's back.
 There **must** be a way, up there."

 "Yeah.
 Can't hang around here, for sure."

-Poppi looked to a direction, signaled, "Over there!"
+Poppi scanned the vicinity, then signaled, "Over there!"

 "Huh?"